P2T: Pyramid Pooling Transformer for Scene Understanding: Methodology

 Since $\mathbf{K}$ and $\mathbf{V}$ have a smaller length than $\mathbf{X}$, the proposed P-MHSA is more efficient than traditional MHSA \cite{vaswani2017attention,dosovitskiy2021image}.
 Besides, since $\mathbf{K}$ and $\mathbf{V}$ contains highly-abstracted multi-scale information, the proposed P-MHSA has a stronger capability in global contextual dependency modeling, which is helpful for scene understanding \cite{zhao2017pyramid,he2015spatial,park2018efficient,chang2018pyramid,zhang2019image,zhang2018densely,wang2017stagewise}.
 From a different perspective, pyramid pooling is usually used as an effective technique connected upon backbone networks; in contrast, this paper first exploits pyramid pooling within backbone networks through transformers, thus providing powerful feature representation learning for scene understanding.
 With the above analyses, P-MHSA is expected to be more efficient and more effective than traditional MHSA \cite{vaswani2017attention,dosovitskiy2021image}.

-\myPara{Analysis on computational complexity.} The proposed pooling-based attention leverages several pooling operations to generate pyramid feature maps as described in \equref{eq:pool}.
-The pyramid pooling operation only has negligible $O(NC)$ computational complexity, where where $N$ and $C$ represent the sequence length and the feature dimension, respectively.
+\myPara{Analysis of computational complexity.} As described in \equref{eq:pool}, the proposed pooling-based attention leverages several pooling operations to generate pyramid feature maps.
+The pyramid pooling operation only has negligible $O(NC)$ computational complexity, where $N$ and $C$ represent the sequence length and the feature dimension, respectively.
 Hence, the computational complexity for computing self-attention can be formulated as

 where $M$ is the concatenated sequence length of all pooled features.
 For the default pooling ratios of \{12, 16, 20, 24\}, we have $M\approx\frac{N}{66.3}\approx \frac{N}{8^2}$, which is comparable with the computational cost of MHSA in PVT \cite{wang2021pyramid}.